 Advanced Cyber Policy takes a deep dive into the diverse complex of institutions shaping Internet governance, political authority and legitimacy challenges facing these institutions in the broader global governance system, and co-regulatory approaches to effectively developing cyber policy.

 I have also led group projects and cumulative capstones in which students engage with public and private stakeholders to apply these lessons first-hand.
 Building on my research, I have led capstones engaging with the National Cyber Forensics Training Alliance (NCFTA) and the FBI to understand the challenges of collaboration between private cybersecurity actors and international law enforcement, with a focus on business e-mail compromise, ransomware, and synthetic identity scams.

+Again, here you need to add what you’ll bring to STEaPP.
+As STEaPP honorary staff, I have contributed to the teaching portfolio of the department with several guest lectures in Risk and Digital.
+I am aware of the curriculum and I can easily contribute these courses to substantiate the educational experience in the Digital route at STEaPP.
+Also mention the kind of project partners you can bring in.
+(M3AAWG, APWG, CDA, GCA, Euro-IX, AfricaCERT and AF-AAWG, Europol) Also, that you enjoy teaching and would like to codevelop material for undergraduate and postgraduate courses with other colleagues.
+Mention data science course and you can add to this.

 I have considerable experience teaching, developing, and evaluating technology and policy programmes, focusing on a pedagogy that integrates understanding the technical (complex system) dynamics necessary for rigorous, evidence-based technology policy analysis and prescriptions.
 This balance prepares students to be not only effective analysts and scholars at the policy-level, but to also serve as the increasingly important bridge between technologists and state actors on topics such as privacy and surveillance, cybersecurity, disinformation and misinformation, platform politics, and transnational infrastructure management.
 This fundamentally interdisciplinary education in technology policy is in increasingly high demand by students, academia, and public and private sector employers—I cannot count the number of times colleagues in both the public and private sector have asked me to send them good students that understand the nuance of the technologies at play, and domestic and international policy processes.
 I am extremely excited at the potential opportunity to further develop both the applied and theoretical elements of this curriculum with colleagues in STEAPP and the DTPL.
 I also welcome the opportunity to adapt my curriculum to complement existing undergraduate, masters, and doctoral curricula.
 In particular, I believe my interdisciplinary background in engineering systems, political economy, and cybersecurity could substantively contribute to the Centre for Doctoral Training in Cybersecurity.

-I am quite excited at the prospect of bringing my ongoing research projects, teaching, access to expert networks, and engagement initiatives to STEAPP.
+I am excited at the prospect of bringing my ongoing research projects, teaching, access to expert networks, and engagement initiatives to STEAPP.
 Please do not hesitate to contact me at jesse.sowell@gmail.com or +1 517 214 1900 with any questions about this application.
 Thank you for your time and interest, I am looking forward to hearing from you.

 Sincerely,